demisto/demisto-sdk/demisto_sdk/commands/generate_unit_tests/README.md

 **Test Data Files**
 For the command work as planned test_data folder must include the following:

-***inputs folder*** - contains a json file for each command with mock arguments as inputs (dictionary).
-If more than 1 dictionary is given, an additional key sould be added: *parametrize* with value *"True"*, and each case must be preceded with *case#* as key.

 ***outputs folder*** - contains a json file for each request made with mock response.

+**Command Examples file** -
+For the command to work as planned a command_examples file must be included.

 ### Examples